Paper airplane icon

 One of the coolest things to see in Yogyakarta is the Taman Sari, or the Water Castle.
 It was built by the Sultan back in 1758 as lavish private baths for him and his family, as well as functioning as a fortification and workshops.

-This has to be at the top of our list of things to do in Yogyakarta!
+But still, this has to be at the top of our list of things to do in Yogyakarta!
+Though, actually, you’ll notice I’ve added it at six, because I’m a renegade afterall!

 Today, though, the bizarre site is well-preserved and a quite stunning sight to behold.
 The level of elegance and detail brings to mind what I imagine the hanging gardens of Babylon to look like, and is a throwback to a bygone era.